A Wake Up Call for Sheryl Sandberg and Elizabeth Alexander

 We don’t know if Dave Goldberg suffered from heart disease.
 The autopsy report shows he suffered from heart arrhythmia which could have caused him to fall and sustain the fatal head injury and loss of blood that claimed his life.
 Many patients with arrhythmia (Atrial Fibrillation or A-Fib) are prescribed blood thinners (which can cause excessive bleeding) to prevent a stroke or heart event.
 There are media reports that claim Goldberg also suffered from high blood pressure and high blood sugar but Sandberg has never substantiated these claims.

 As the women enjoyed white english muffins served with butter and preserves (and a side dish of bacon for Sandberg) as reported by the New York Times reporter, I again thought about why these two very smart, widely respected women don’t ask the deeper questions regarding the factors that contributed to their husbands’ deaths.
-Their partners can never be brought back but these women can use their very public platform to advocate healthy lifestyle choices: Skip the cigarettes, pass on the bacon, and adopt a low-fat whole grain plant-based diet to prevent and reverse heart disease.
+Their partners can never be brought back but these women can use their very public platform to advocate healthy lifestyle choices: Skip the cigarettes, pass on the bacon, butter, and white bread.
+Adopt a low-fat whole grain plant-based diet to prevent and reverse heart disease.
 Instead of asking “what if,” ask “what could change future outcomes?”
 Heart disease is the number one killer in the USA and it doesn’t have to be.